Microchip-MPLAB-Harmony/quick_docs/peripheral/same70_getting_started_drivers_freertos/readme.md

 In this tutorial, you will use Harmony drivers in Synchronous mode of operation.

-The application makes use of [SAM E70 Xplained Ultra Evaluation Kit](https://www.microchip.com/Developmenttools/ProductDetails/DM320113) and [I/O1 Xplained Pro Extension Kit](https://www.microchip.com/Developmenttools/ProductDetails/ATIO1-XPRO) (sold separately).
+The application makes use of <a href="https://www.microchip.com/Developmenttools/ProductDetails/DM320113" target="_blank">SAM E70 Xplained Ultra board</a> and <a href="https://www.microchip.com/Developmenttools/ProductDetails/ATIO1-XPRO" target="_blank">I/O1 Xplained Pro Extension Kit</a> (sold separately).

 The application reads the current room temperature from the temperature sensor on the I/O1 Xplained Pro Extension Kit.
 The temperature reading is displayed on a serial console periodically every second.
 Further, the application writes the temperature readings to EEPROM.
 When a character is entered on the console, the last five written temperature values are read from the EEPROM and displayed on the console.
 Also, an LED (LED3) is toggled every time the temperature is displayed on the serial console.